 - Check to see if the bulb is tight in the socket.
 The constant on-off flow of electricity can sometimes loosen a light bulb in the socket.
 Simply screwing in tighter will fix the problem.

 - Check the connections at the switch and make sure that they are tight.
 Be sure that the power is off to the circuit that you are working on.

-- If the bulb flickers on and off it usually means that the switch contacts are getting bad.
+- If the bulb flickers on and off, it usually means that the switch contacts are getting bad.
 Usually, you'll be able to hear a sizzling or crackling sound if the switch contacts are bad.
 In this case, replace the switch.

-Fixtures With Built-in Switches or Pull Chains
+Problems With Integral Switches or Pull Chains